Muhammad Ali in media and popular culture: Video games

 Ali has appeared in numerous video boxing games, some of which feature him as the title character.
 Examples include Foes of Ali, Muhammad Ali Heavyweight Boxing and the Knockout Kings series and its follow-up, the Fight Night series.
 Ali appears and is playable in WWE 2K24 as part of the celebration of 40 years of WrestleMania.
+Ali is also available as downloadable content in EA Sports's UFC 5.

 Trading cards

-Ali has many trading cards from sources around the globe but the 1965 Collezioni Lampo I Grandi Campioni Cassius Clay is widely considered his most valuable rookie card.
+Ali has many trading cards from sources around the globe but the 1965 Collezioni Lampo I Grandi Campioni Cassius Clay is widely considered his most valuable rookie card, regarded as the "grandaddy" of Muhammad Ali trading cards.